Gonzalo-Busson/SecureAuthChallenge/README.md

 Feature folder located on (src/test/java/features), writen in BDD using cucumber library

 ##### Frontend Challenge
-Excecuite the  class :"TestSuite" (src/test/java/TestSuite.java) on line 16 in orther to perform the 3 frontEnd Automated test.
+Execute the  class :"TestSuite" (src/test/java/TestSuite.java) on line 16 in order to perform the 3 frontEnd Automated test.

 Scenarios developed :
 - Search an item
-- Vaidate notification component was displayed
+- Validate notification component was displayed
-- Calidate Offers Carousel
+- Validate Offers Carousel

 ##### Backend Challenge

-Excecuite the  class :"APITest" (src/test/java/backEnd/APITest.java) on line 26 in orther to perform the  backEnd  Automated test.
+Execute the  class :"APITest" (src/test/java/backEnd/APITest.java) on line 26 in order to perform the  BackEnd  Automated test.

 ###### manipulation of the item search :
-The String variable  "item" can be edited in orther to change the item we want to search.
+The String variable  "item" can be edited in order to change the item we want to search.

 Expected result : Script should print  the URL used, api response coide , limit of items listed and amount of items found.
-Also it will print all titels of items retrived.
+Also it will print all titles of items retrieved.